roissyahf/mlops-loan-approval/README.md

 ## 👩‍💻 Author

-Built by **Roissyah Fernanda**.
-She acknowledges the use of AI assistance in building this project.
-If you find issues or want to enhance this project, feel free to open a pull request.
-Let’s collaborate!
+Developed by **Roissyah Fernanda**.
+This project benefited from the AI chatbots for generating initial code templates (which I then refined), refactoring, and documentation.

+Your input is valued!
+If you spot a bug or want to suggest an improvement, please submit a pull request.
+Let's collaborate to make this MLOps project even better.